 Video SEO - Video SEO is a feature within Wistia that helps to improve your site’s ranking in organic search.
 With the standard embed code we inject metadata (including the video thumbnail, title, description, and transcript) into the head of your site’s page to improve search ranking.
 No extra steps necessary — just make sure to use the standard embed!

 View Stream -The View Stream is a chronological list of everyone who has watched any of your videos, along with their heatmap and other information about them, like device they were using, their IP address, and their location.
 If a viewer has been identified — for instance, if they filled out a Turnstile form — their entries in the view stream will also include their email address, and their name if they provided it.
 You can find the View Stream under the Stats menu in the header of your account.

 Viewer - A viewer is a user on your Wistia account.
 Viewers are invited via their email address at the project level, and can only access your video with a Wistia login.
-Viewers can be added in the Privacy & Sharing modal under the Project Actions menu.
+Viewers can be added in the Privacy & Sharing modal, which is on a project page.

 Viewer Page - The viewer page allows you to see the entire history of one viewer of your videos.
 It’s important to note that this refers to public stats — not private.
 You can find the viewer page of any public viewer by clicking on their heatmap.

 Waypoint - A waypoint is a small indicator below the timeline of a video when a Call to Action, Turnstile, or Annotation Link is being edited.
 The waypoint indicates where one of these will appear, and how long it will be visible.
 Waypoints can be dragged around the timeline, and will disappear after the customizations are saved.

 Wistia - Your friendly, neighborhood video hosting provider. 🏩